This started as a post on Chris’ Facebook page. It went on to becoming the second-most read item on this site.

 If I played, I wouldn’t go around telling everyone I met about it.
 The controversy surrounding MTG could potentially cause conflict between a player and his/her particularly opinionated Christian friend, and it’s best to avoid getting into passionate arguments that don’t have an objective right answer.

 Also, MTG could get people curious about real-life supernatural beings.
 That could be good or bad: On the one hand, one might start reading about spiritism and fortune-telling and put oneself in danger, but on the other hand, if you know your real-life supernatural beings as well as as mature Christian ought, then you won’t be caught up in flirting with the occult, and by playing you may even be able to meet and educate someone who’s going down that road.

 5. There are alternatives.

-If you like the idea of a trading card game but want to steer clear of MTG in particular, there are numerous other games in the same genre that don’t have the disagreable graphics or the theme of sorcery, including Pokémon, Doctor Who Battles In Time, and Star Wars Customizeable Card Game.
-(Munchkin Dungeon, which many of my FB friends are familiar with, is sorta similar in gameplay, but lacks the defining deck-building aspect.)
+If you like the idea of a trading card game but want to steer clear of MTG in particular, there are numerous other games in the same genre that don’t have the disagreeable graphics or the theme of sorcery, including Pokémon, Doctor Who Battles In Time, and Star Wars Customizable Card Game.
+(Munchkin Dungeon, which many of my FB friends are familiar with, is sorta similar in game-play, but lacks the defining deck-building aspect.)